Jayden Sullivan: 2024

 Sullivan played nine games for the Wests Tigers throughout the 2024 NRL season as the club finished with the Wooden Spoon for a third consecutive year.

 On 20 December, Sullivan was released by the Wests Tigers.
 The clubs CEO Shane Richardson said to the media “The only reason we’ve let Jayden go is because you can't have him on that money when we’ve signed Jarome Luai".
 On the same day, Sullivan signed a contract to join South Sydney ahead of the 2025 NRL season.

 2025

 On 3 September 2025, it was reported that Sullivan had signed a full time deal with South Sydney for the 2026-27 seasons and would not be returning to the Wests Tigers.
 Sullivan played 13 matches for South Sydney in the 2025 NRL season which saw the club finish 14th on the table.
-On 16 October, the Rabbitohs confirmed the two year extension for Sullivan.
+On 16 October, the Rabbitohs confirmed the two year extension for Sullivan, marking a full time move to the club.